devu/BixBite/README.markdown

 For more info, please visit the [Bixbite](http://www.bixbite.org)

-<b>This is still Beta release of AS3 port of BixBite framework.
+<b>This is still Beta release of AS3 and JS port of BixBite framework.
 Use on your own risk.</b>

 - Release log v0.9.2
 -